jcatillo/Hgraph-antifungal/INSTRUCTIONS.md

 12. [Notes](#notes)

 ## 0) Prereqs
-- Windows with PowerShell (or Linux/macOS shell); git installed.
+- Windows with PowerShell (use backtick ` for line continuation) or Linux/macOS shell (use \ for line continuation); git installed.
-- GPU with CUDA 12.8 for training/inference (optional but recommended).
-CPU works but slower.
+- Prefer Linux with CUDA GPU for speed; CPU works but slower.
+If you lack local compute, use Google Colab or a Linux GPU VM.

 ## 1) Create Environment (Python 3.10)
 ```bash